- Search Graduate Jobs

 Indigenous Scholarship Program Recipient Flourishes

-Layneisha Sgro, a 19 year old Indigenous student originally from Broome, WA recently received the 2016 GenerationOne Indigenous Scholarship.
+Layneisha Sgro, a 19 year old Indigenous student originally from Broome, WA received the 2016 GenerationOne Indigenous Scholarship.
 The scholarship has allowed Layneisha to move to Melbourne to pursue her studies in a Bachelor of Commerce, while also focusing on eventually becoming a practicing lawyer.

 The 2016 GradAustralia Indigenous Scholarship Program, in partnership with GenerationOne aims to foster the next generation of Indigenous leaders by supporting students as they embark on their pathway through tertiary education.
 The scholarship, funded through the generous support of graduate employers in the public and private sector, provides Indigenous students with financial assistance for residential college accommodation costs, including a stipend for expenses associated with studying and living away from home and family.